SondreHusevold/ProffExtractor/README.md

 * It does not need to be the complete name of the company.
 Thus "coca_cola" would suffice for the Coca-Cola Company.

 Take a look at Brønnøysundregisteret's API for further information.

+**Note: This script uses Python2.
+Python3 might require changes to the script.**

 Breakage:
 ------------